debuggeek/taxwizard-php/README.md

 It is expected in our EC2 instances that this application resides in a `fivestone` folder under a hosted apache instance

 ## Data
-Data is loaded into the system by following the [SQLCheatSheet](admin/SQLCheatSheet.txt)
+Data is loaded into the system by following the [Admin Readme](admin/README.md)